For parents of teens navigating GCSEs, A Levels, SATs or end of year exams

 The brain prioritises coping over thinking.

-Schools often have to focus on results, targets, and outcomes and that can make it feel like your teen’s whole future is decided by what happens over a few weeks.
+Schools focus on results, targets, and outcomes and it can make it feel like your teen’s whole future is decided in a few weeks.

-What matters far more is their wellbeing, their confidence, and their ability to stay steady enough to keep going — even when things feel hard.
+What matters far more is their wellbeing, their confidence, and their ability to keep going when things feel hard.

-Because more pressure and more expectation doesn’t create better outcomes, it increases anxiety, shutdown, and damage to self-esteem.
+Because more pressure doesn’t create better results, it creates anxiety, shutdown, and self-doubt.

 Introducing